 When it comes to meat, pork is definitely the most popular in Slovakia, followed by chicken and other poultry like turkey, duck and geese.
 Although few Slovaks would call themselves vegetarians, we consume half as much meat per capita than in the USA, and less than two thirds of that in the UK.

 Slovak cooking has been influenced by Hungarian cuisine, which is felt most strongly in the south of Slovakia, close to the Hungarian border.

 The recipe below is another example of how our cuisines have blended over the centuries.

 Serves 4 – 6

-Warm a casserole dish on a cooker plate over a medium heat.
-Pour in the oil and add the onions.
-Let sweat for about 3 minutes or until translucent.
+- Pour the oil in a casserole dish and warm over a medium heat.
+Add the onions and let sweat for about 3 minutes or until translucent.

 Enjoy the pleasant heat of this wholesome stew with the succulent pork bites nicely complemented by the peppery flavour of the sage.